Hendrix-CS/csci235/modules/fuzzy.md

 ```

 1. What will a `FuzzyDriveNode` object do when spun?
-2. Based on your experience with the motors sensors, what value would you suggest for `x_limit`?
+2. Based on your experience with the motors, what value would you suggest for `x_limit`?
 3. How about `z_limit`?
 4. Write a command-line invocation of `ir_fuzzy_avoider.py` that will run it with the four values you specified.
+(We will test it in a moment.)

 ## Running a fuzzy controller